 nuclear / radiological accident.

-Note: It is expected that, for many Member States and TSOs, some of the above hazards will not be relevant, while, for some others, they will be relevant, but not regarding an electricity crisis scenario.
+Note: It is expected, that for many Member States and TSOs, some of the above hazards will not be relevant, while, for some others, they will be relevant, but not regarding an electricity crisis scenario.
 The list given above is meant to help Member States and TSOs only as a checklist against which the electricity crisis scenario candidates and regional electricity crisis scenarios should be checked for completeness of coverage.
 It is not required (nor expected) for any TSO to produce a list of electricity crisis scenario candidates that would cover all of the above, but it should be consistent with National Risk Evaluations.

-Appendix III
+Appendix III: Roles and Responsibilities

+The table below summarises the roles and responsibilities defined in Title 3 (Articles 11 to 15), namely the parties responsible (R), supporting (S), consulted (C), and informed (I).
+This table forms a normative part of this methodology; in case of doubt this table should be referred to in clarifying roles and responsibilities.